domenick-m/NDT-U/README.md

 This project uses wandb to track the runs and manage the sweeps.
 You can turn off wandb using: `default_config.wandb.log=False`, note that sweeps will no longer work.
 If you wish to use wandb (reccomended), then first sign up for an account at: https://wandb.ai/site.
 Then run the command `wandb login` and paste your API Key.

+This project was created in Linux, certain system commands may not work on other platforms.

 # Usage
 To train a model simply run: `python train.py`, the system will then download and extract the selected dataset.